sfblake/recipe-allocator/README.md

 _gourmet_, _four_recipes_, _four_portions_
 _gourmet_, _three_recipes_, _four_portions_

-### Potential risks
+### Remarks and risks
-The algorithm is designed to handle any numbers of recipes in stock, and anywhere between 1 and 5 recipes and portions for a customer (this requires a string to int conversion for the specified data format, hence the fixed range).
+The algorithm is designed to handle any number of recipes in stock, and anywhere between 1 and 5 recipes and portions per customer (this requires a string to int conversion for the specified data format, hence the fixed range).
 Only the default options of {2,4}
 portions and {2,3,4} recipes are covered by the test cases however.